Key Change: Shirley Manson on Siouxsie and the Banshees

 What was that conversation like?

-in the uk and you know there are words sent often of admiration and dedication and but she's very private and still very mysterious to me you know and I hope that never leaves me.
+But she's very private and still very mysterious to me, you know, and I hope that never leaves me.

 I don't want to become best mates with Susie because I want her to remain like a deity, you know, a goddess.

-Like, if my niece and nephew's reaction to me is anything to go by, I don't think I want to know what young people think about me.
+Oh my god, like if my niece and nephew's reaction to me is anything to go by, I don't think I want to know what young people think about me

-You know, there's nothing more devastating than your young niece and nephew thinking you're the bees' knees, and then all of a sudden they hit adolescence.
+you know there's nothing more devastating than your young niece and nephew thinking you're you're the bees knees and then all of a sudden they hit adolescence and then you know they're just totally like you know you're cringe shut up I just assume young people think I'm a loser and that's okay

 I think they should be kicking up against me.